 How would this look?
-Dregon Design Tees / DT-1 Employee: Jane Smith ✔ Edit Q Comment Assign More ∨ Start Progress Done Admin ∨ ∨ Details Labels: None Description Issue = an employee that needs to be onboarded.
+Image: Dragon Design Tees / DT-1 Image: Edit Q Comment Assign More ~ Start Progress Dote Admin ~ Details Type: Type: Task Priority: Medium Resolution: Unresolved Labels: None Description Issue = an employee that needs to be onboarded.
 Clone this issue to onboard another employee.
-Attachments Drop files to attach, or browse.
-Sub-Tasks + ··· 1. © Laptop © DONE Unassigned 2.
-Software 3.
-Desk Done Unassigned 4.
-Chair DONE Unassigned 5.
-Training 6.
-Benefits Dussigned Can I make this easier?
+Attachments Attachments Sub-Tasks + 1. © Laptop © DONE Unassigned 2.
+Software © To Do Unassigned 3. © Desk © DONE Unassigned 4. © Chair © DONE Unassigned 5.
+Training © To Do Unassigned 6.
+Benefits © To Do Unassigned Can I make this easier?
 You may be thinking, "Hold on a minute, I don't want to have to create a bunch of sub tasks every time I need to onboard someone!"
 Well, you don't.
 Set up a task with all the associated sub-tasks, and name it Onboarding.
 Whenever you need to onboard a new employee, find the task and use Jira Core's clone functionality to make a brand new task with all the associated sub-tasks.
 By renaming the task you'll know which new employee each task belongs to.
 You can even assign the sub-tasks to the relevant people, so that when you clone the task, Jira Core will make sure the relevant people are assigned to their tasks automatically.
-Other customizations You may decide that your onboarding should be more extensive, you may decide that instead of just getting the physical bits and pieces together for a new employee, you may want to also ensure that in their first week the get to have lunch with their team, sign off on all your statutory training, or get a building tour.
-You can customize your project's workflow to suit your needs, assigning the parent task to the person responsible for each step.
-You could decide to customize the fields available on the task, to make sure you record the information you need along the way (scores in training, asset numbers of any equipment that's been provided).
-You set up Jira Core to mimic how you do onboarding.
+Other customizations You may decide that your onboarding should be more extensive, you may decide instead of just getting the physical bits and pieces together for a new employee, y may want to also ensure that in their first week the get to have lunch with their tea sign off on all your statutory training, or get a building tour.
+You can customize you project's workflow to suit your needs, assigning the parent task to the person responsible for each step.
+You could decide to customize the fields available on th task, to make sure you record the information you need along the way (scores in training, asset numbers of any equipment that's been provided).
+You set up Jira C to mimic how you do onboarding.
 It can be as complex or as basic as you like!